jairmilanes/hotbars/README.md

   // Configure the debug level for the server
   // 1: debug, 2: info, 3: warn, 4: error
   logLevel: 1,

+  // Path to save log data, not all logs endup here
+  // I plan on making this more configured soon.
+  logFilePath: "./logs/log.txt",

   // File encoding when reading template files and when saving uploaded files
   encoding: "utf-8",